 2. In Sovereign Military Hospitaller Order of St. John of Jerusalem of Rhodes and of Malta v.
 The Florida Priory of the Knights Hospitallers of St. John of Jerusalem Knights of Malta, the Ecumenical Order, 702 F.3d 1279 (11th Cir.
-2012), the court held that, even if decision makers at an organization knew about competing uses rendering claims of exclusive use false, it was not fraud on the PTO as long as the representative who actually signed the application did not know of such uses.
+2012), the court held that, even if decision makers of an organization knew about competing uses that rendered claims of exclusive use of the mark false, the organization's application was not fraud on the PTO as long as the representative who actually signed the application did not know of such uses.
 In the case of a corporate entity, should the fraud inquiry be limited only to the knowledge of the person who signed the documents submitted to the PTO?